Food Labels: Read It Before You Eat It!

 The “contains” statement is “voluntary”, but if used, must include ALL of the allergenic ingredients from the list of eight allergenic sources as described in item 14 of the 2006 guidance document.

 Are there exceptions to FALCPA labelling?
-It is also important to realize that sesame, mustard and molluscan shellfish, such as oysters, clams, mussels or scallops, are not required to be labeled as a major allergen under FALCPA.
+It is also important to realize that mustard and molluscan shellfish, such as oysters, clams, mussels or scallops, are not required to be labeled as a major allergen under FALCPA and FASTER.
 They are required for labeling in Canada.
 However, even in United States, these foods must be declared on the ingredient list if they have a technical or functional effect in the product with the exception that they can be hidden in terms such as flavorings on occasion.
 They cannot be identified in the “contains” statement so consumers must look for them in the ingredient list.

 FALCPA affects all packaged foods sold in the United States: conventional foods, vitamins and dietary supplements, infant formula and foods, medical foods, and all retail and food-service products packaged for sale.